-- (i) High-dispersion spectroscopic observations of solar-type superflare stars show that more than half of their observed superflare stars are single solar-type stars (Notsu et al. 2015a&2019).
-This suggests that stars having spectroscopic properties similar to the Sun can generate superflares (see also Nogami et al. 2014). - (ii) The occurrence frequency of superflares as a function of the flare energy on solar-type stars shows a power-law distribution $dN/dE \propto E^{-1.5\sim-1.9}$, and this is consistent with that of solar flares (Maehara et al. 2012&2015; Shibayama et al. 2013).
-This power-law distribution is also confirmed by Tu et al. (2020) using TESS data. - (iii) The superflare stars show quasi-periodic brightness variations with the typical amplitude of 0.1% ~ 10%.
+- (i) High-dispersion spectroscopic observations of solar-type superflare stars show that more than half of their observed superflare stars are single solar-type stars (Notsu et al. 2015a, 2019).
+This suggests that stars having spectroscopic properties similar to the Sun can generate superflares (see also Nogami et al. 2014). - (ii) The occurrence frequency of superflares as a function of the flare energy on solar-type stars shows a power-law distribution $dN/dE \propto E^{-1.5\sim-1.9}$, and this is consistent with that of solar flares (Maehara et al. 2012, 2015; Shibayama et al. 2013).
+This power-law distribution is also confirmed by Tu et al. (2020) using TESS data. - (iii) The superflare stars show quasiperiodic brightness variations with a typical amplitude of 0.1%-10%.
 These variations are assumed to be explained by the rotation of the stars with large starspots (Notsu et al. 2013b; Maehara et al. 2017; Reinhold et al. 2020).
-These assumptions are confirmed by spectroscopic observations (Notsu et al. 2015b&2019; Karoff et al. 2016).
-The occurrence frequency of starspots size derived from these variations are consistent with those of sunspots, indicating the common generation process of spots (Maehara et al. 2017; Notsu et al. 2019).
-Also, the temporal evolution of these large starspots are found to be explained by the same process as sunspots (Namekata et al. 2019 & 2020a). - (iv) Superflare energies are consistent with the stored magnetic energy estimated from the starspots coverage, indicating the superflares release the magnetic energy around the large starspots (Notsu et al. 2013b&2019).
-Also, the timescale of the superflares are explained by the magnetically-driven energy-release mechanism (i.e., magnetic reconnection; Maehara et al. 2015; Namekata et al. 2017) - (v) Superflares with up to 5×10^{34} erg can occur on slowly-rotating Sun-like stars ($T{\rm eff} = 5600 6000$ K, $P{\rm rot} \sim 25$ days, and Age ~ 4.6 Gyr) once every few thousands of years.
-In contrast, young rapidly-rotating stars with $P{\rm rot} \sim$
+These assumptions are confirmed by spectroscopic observations (Notsu et al. 2015b, 2019; Karoff et al. 2016).
+The occurrence frequency of starspot size derived from these variations is consistent with that of sunspots, indicating the common generation process of spots (Maehara et al. 2017; Notsu et al. 2019).
+Also, the temporal evolution of these large starspots is found to be explained by the same process as sunspots (Namekata et al. 2019, 2020a). - (iv) Superflare energies are consistent with the stored magnetic energy estimated from the starspot coverage, indicating that the superflares release magnetic energy around large starspots (Notsu et al. 2013b & 2019).
+Also, the timescale of the superflares is explained by the magnetically driven energy-release mechanism (i.e., magnetic reconnection; Maehara et al. 2015; Namekata et al. 2017). - Maehara et al. 2015; Namekata et al. 2017). (v) Superflares with up to 5×10^{34} erg can occur on slowly rotating Sun-like stars ($T{\rm eff} = 5600-6000$ K, $P{\rm rot} \sim 25$ days, and age ~ 4.6 Gyr) once every few thousand years.
+In contrast, young rapidly rotating stars with $P{\rm rot} \sim$ a few days have superflares up to 10^{36} erg, and the flare frequency of such rapidly rotating stars is $\gtrsim 100$ times higher compared with the above old, slowly rotating Sun-like stars (Notsu et al. 2019).